mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

+### 2025-03-11
+On March 11, 2025, President Donald Trump addressed recent protests targeting Tesla dealerships, stating:

+> "Let me tell you, you do it to Tesla, and you do it to any company, we're going to catch you, and ... you're going to go through hell." ([cite](https://www.theguardian.com/us-news/2025/mar/11/trump-tesla-boycott-musk?utm_source=chatgpt.com))

+**Reality Check**\
+_​President Trump's promotion of Tesla cars on White House grounds raises ethical concerns about endorsing a private company using public resources.
+It also risks politicizing Tesla's brand, potentially alienating customers who disagree with the administration's policies.
+Additionally, this act blurs the line between government and private enterprise, setting a controversial precedent._

+#usPolitics #trumpSaid

 ### 2025-03-10
 On March 10, 2025, President Donald Trump commented on the arrest of Palestinian activist Mahmoud Khalil, stating: